 |Tel Be’er Sheva||26.5||27.4||28.3||34.4||36.9||36.8||60.9||64.3||65.1|

 What are the most popular Israel nature and parks authority sites?
-From the table above we can get a list of the most popular place both for tourists and Israelis.
+From the table above, we can get a list of the most popular places for tourists and Israelis.

-Note: check out National Parks And Nature Reserves in Israel, where I cover all of them and talk about subscriptions and combo tickets.
+Note: check out National Parks And Nature Reserves in Israel, where I cover all of them and discuss subscriptions and combo tickets.